The singularities of Selberg- and Dotsenko-Fateev-like integrals: Explicit coordinates on

 in $(0,1)^N_x$. \end{proposition} \begin{proof} A factor of $\sum_{j\in Q\cup Q_0} x_j$ appears on the right-hand side of \cref{eq:forgetful_explicit} to the power

 which is, by the binomial theorem, $+1$ if $Q_0=\varnothing$ and $0$ otherwise.
 Thus, $\prod_{Q_0\subseteq \{M+1,\ldots,N\}} x_{\mathrm{F}_{Q\cup Q_0},N} = \sum_{j\in Q} x_j$. \end{proof}

-The full proof of \Cref{prop:coordinates} is somewhat incidental to the rest of the paper, so we merely illustrate the argument (which generalizes to the $N\geq 3$ case, and applies in an even simpler form to the $N=2$ case) in the case $N=3$.
-The total boundary blowup $[0,1)_{\mathrm{tb}}^N$ is defined as
+The full proof of \Cref{prop:coordinates} is somewhat incidental to the rest of the paper, so we merely illustrate the argument in the case $N=3$.
+This generalizes to the $N\geq 3$ case, and applies in an even simpler form to the $N=2$ case.